ajy25/TabularMagic/README.md

 ## Getting started

-We can build a TabularMagic object from a provided dataset.
-The TabularMagic object allows for rapid exploratory data analysis.
+We can build a TabularMagic object on a given dataset.
 ```
 import pandas as pd
 import matplotlib.pyplot as plt